Jlewiswa/Twitter100k/Data/README.md

-AddvocateProject
+Twitter100k - data
 ================

-Collect tweets from twitter list members, and the member's klout score, where available.
+Collect tweets from twitter list members, and each member's klout score, where available.
 Originally designed to pull 100,000 tweets from users of the twitter team list.

 External Dependencies
 =====================
-python-mysqldb
+- python-mysqldb
-tweepy
+- tweepy
-PyKlout
+- PyKlout

 Open Issues
 ===========